freeplane/docs/README.md

 ## Edit on-line

-Alternatively, once changes in your fork are committed and pushed, you can navigate to `README.md` in your fork on GitHub and click the button to run the python http server in GitPod.
+You can edit and preview the documentation in an online IDE Gitpod.
+It contains an embedded python HTTP server which starts automatically and shows all changes as you introduce them.
+To run it with your forked repository, you can navigate to README.md in your fork on GitHub and click the `Open in Gitpod` button below.

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/from-referrer/)